Skip to navigation Skip to content Skip to subnav

 (6) appropriate and adequate psychiatric inpatient capacity for voluntary patients;

-(7) appropriate and adequate psychiatric inpatient capacity for involuntary inpatient treatment services, including persons receiving treatment through court order from a civil or criminal court; and
+(7) appropriate and adequate psychiatric inpatient capacity for involuntary inpatient treatment services, including persons receiving treatment through court order from a civil or criminal court;

-(8) a secure residential recovery facility.
+(9) a psychiatric residential treatment facility for youth.
 (Added 2011, No. 79 (Adj.
 Sess.), § 1a, eff.
 April 4, 2012; amended 2013, No. 96 (Adj.
-Sess.), § 101.)
+Sess.), § 101; 2023, No. 137 (Adj.
+Sess.), § 5, eff.
+July 1, 2024.)

-Notwithstanding 2 V.S.A. § 20(d), the Department of Mental Health shall report annually on or before January 15 to the Senate Committee on Health and Welfare and the House Committee on Human Services regarding the extent to which individuals with a mental health condition or psychiatric disability receive care in the most integrated and least restrictive setting available.
+Notwithstanding 2 V.S.A. § 20(d), the Department of Mental Health shall report annually on or before January 15 to the Senate Committee on Health and Welfare and the House Committee on Health Care regarding the extent to which individuals with a mental health condition or psychiatric disability receive care in the most integrated and least restrictive setting available.
 The Department shall consider measures from a variety of sources, including the Joint Commission, the National Quality Forum, the Centers for Medicare and Medicaid Services, the National Institute of Mental Health, and the Substance Abuse and Mental Health Services Administration.
 The report shall address:

 (1) use of services across the continuum of mental health services;